-A key step of this redesign was to asses the current state of the website, how users interact with it, and each audience's goals.
+We assessed the current state of the website, how users interact with it, and each audience’s goals.
 We spoke with students, faculty, staff, and other stakeholders about their experience with the website and what content they use regularly.
 We also received user-submitted feedback about the site and what issues they were facing.

 We also ranked the homepage’s content, determining the importance of each feature to the different audiences.
 With this information, we developed sketches and wireframes for a streamlined user experience for the different types of users.

 We sketched several options for the layout of the website, each exploring different ways of providing the most relevant links and information to the different audiences.

 Wireframes were then created which outline the core layout and functionality of the site.
 Shown are the different hover states, search, and login user flows.
 We decided to pursue an option where the core homepage navigation is audience and task driven.
 The experience is straightforward and the relevant content for each user type is immediately discoverable.
 Using our research, we included one-click access to email, OASIS, and Angel; as well as improved search suggestions.

 Prototype & Final Designs